 Vaughan Rapatahana is a New Zealand writer and reviewer.
 Though perhaps best known for his poetry, his bibliography also includes prose fiction, educational material, academic articles, philosophy, and language critiques.
 Rapatahana is of Māori ancestry, and many of his works deal with the subjects of colonial repression and cultural encounter.
 His writing has been published in New Zealand and internationally.
-In 2009, he was a semi-finalist for the Proverse Prize in Literature and in 2013 he was a finalist for the erbacce prize for poetry.
-In 2016 Rapatahana won the Proverse Prize in Literature.
+In 2009, he was a semi-finalist for the Proverse Prize and in 2013 he was a finalist for the erbacce prize for poetry.
+In 2016 Rapatahana won the Proverse Poetry Prize.

 Vaughan Rapatahana (1953 - ) is a prolific New Zealand poet who also writes prose fiction, educational material, academic articles, philosophy and language critiques.
 Born in Patea, Rapatahana is of Māori heritage, and has been published in both English and te Reo.
 He gained an MA (Hons) from the University of Auckland before studying Education.
 Rapatahana returned to the University of Auckland from 1991–1994 to write his PhD, titled Existential Literary Criticism and the Novels of Colin Wilson.

 Rapatahana experienced a varied career before becoming a writer, working as a secondary schoolteacher, housepainter, storeman, freezing worker, and special education advisor.
-Rapatahana was the editor of the Māori and Indigenous Review Journal until 2011.
+Rapatahana was poetry editor of the Māori and Indigenous Review Journal until 2011.
 He has lived abroad for a significant portion of his life, teaching in Nauru, Brunei Darussalam, PR China, and Hong Kong for extended periods.
 He currently resides in Morrinsville.
 He writes regular book reviews for Landfall and Scoop.

 Rapatahana has been described as a global poet.
 His first poetry collections were Down Among the Dead Men (1987) and Street Runes (1988), both published by Entropy Press, Auckland.